marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/ArrayIndexing.md

 a = a0;
 a(indices1) = c

-% Set indices to indcies of vector a = a0;
+% Set indices to indices of vector a = a0;
 a(indices2) = b(indices1)
 ```